 Honda CBR650F 0-60 mph in 3.50 seconds

-There was a softer and less popular CBR600F that ran from 2011 to 2013 but that model despite being a good motorcycle in its own right, but it never quite caught-on like the original F4i did.
+There was a softer and less popular Honda CBR600F that ran from 2011 to 2013 but that model, despite being a good motorcycle in its own right, never quite caught on as the original F4i did.

-Perhaps as a result of that direction choice the CBR650F went even softer than the CBR600F but that fact did not dissuade buyers as the CBR650F has been an extremely popular motorcycle with new and existing riders.
+Perhaps as a result of that direction choice, the Honda CBR650F went even softer than the CBR600F but that fact did not dissuade buyers as the CBR650F has been an extremely popular motorcycle with new and existing riders.

 Even if it has less power than those models it was expected to replace not only literally but, in the hearts, and minds of riders.

 With the above in mind, how fast does the Honda CBR650F accelerate from 0-60 or 0-100 and so on and how much power does it produce?